MichaelCPell/debuggingtolearn/manuscript/questions.md

 ## Where have you done something similar?
 Are there any examples from our own code that we can use as models here?

-## How can be validate our assumptions?
+## How can be validate our assumptions and make sure that they are true?

 ##